alexbadia1/safe-blockchain-api/readme.md

 The API is currently being hosted with Heroku.
 Why not something like AWS lambda?
 Well... because Heroku didn't ask for a credit card number (no strings attached API hosting I guess).

+In hindsight, I could've had 3 endpoints:
+  1. /chain, where I put all CRUD functionality based on the request type
+  2. /mine, to mine the block
+  3. /resources, where I store images, etc.

 ## Installation
   1. Install [go](https://golang.org/doc/install).
   2. Install [vs code](https://code.visualstudio.com/download) and add the Go extension.